aiafrasinei/bapl_final_project/README.md

         return test
     }

+    The _type annotation is only used on assignement or function parameters.
-    After assign the variable can be used without the annotation _type.
+    After assign the variable can be used without the annotation.

     StackApi